Mother Marie-Anastasie

-Mother Marie-Anastasie, formerly Alexandrine Conduché, (November 17, 1833 – April 21, 1878) had her initial formation with her Notre Dame Sisters of the Rodez diocese and later, she founded the Notre-Dame Dominican Congregation of Saint-Rosaire of Monteils.
+Mother Marie-Anastasie, formerly Marie-Alexandrine Conduché, (17 November 1833 – 21 April 1878) had her initial formation with her Notre Dame Sisters of the Rodez diocese and later, she founded the Notre-Dame Dominican Congregation of Saint-Rosaire of Monteils.

 Early life

-Alexandrine Conduché was born November 17, 1833 in Compeyre, France.
+Alexandrine Conduché was born November 17, 1833, in Compeyre, France.
 From a poor, lower class household, she had a good education and religious background.
 Her maternal uncle was Father Artières, a priest in Tizac.

 Educator

 She moved to Tizac to the parsonage of Father Artières when she was 13 years of age.
 Realizing her aptitude, he opened a school and Conduché taught the children.
 A relative of theirs, Father Jean Pierre Gavalda, concerned about the rate of illiteracy among the children of the area, decided to work with two intelligent, religious women to provide education.
 One was Conduché and the other was Virginie Gavalda, both of whom were called nieces.
 When she was sixteen, she and Father Gavalda began plans for Congregation of the Dominicans of Our Lady of the Rosary, with the plans to educate children and bring them into the faith in the process.